gctools-outilsgc/apache-solr-search/README.md

 - reactjs

    A ReactJS project is also included in this repository in the ```search-portal-app```, so we can test the resultset that gets retrieved from Apache Solr.
-You can view the [Minimum Viable Product - Search Portal](https://github.com/Services-Sandbox/solr#optional-minimum-viable-product---search-portal) section on installation and running the app.
+Please consult the **[Minimum Viable Product - Search Portal](https://github.com/Services-Sandbox/solr#optional-minimum-viable-product---search-portal)** section on installation and running the app.

 - apache solr